California Community Colleges: Student government

 California Education Code § 76060 allows the governing board of a community college district to authorize the students of a college to organize a student body association.
 The student body association may conduct any activities, including fundraising activities, that is approved by the appropriate college officials.
 The governing board of the community college district may also authorize the students of a college to organize more than one student body association when the governing board finds that day students and evening students each need an association or geographic circumstances make the organization of only one student body association impractical or inconvenient.

 Students have a right to participate.
 The BOG has established minimum standards governing procedures established by governing boards of community college districts to ensure faculty, staff, and students the right to participate effectively in district and college governance, and the opportunity to express their opinions at the campus level and to ensure that these opinions are given every reasonable consideration.
 The BOG standards state that the governing board of a community college district shall adopt policies and procedures that provide students the opportunity to participate effectively in district and college governance, including:

 The governing body of the association may order that an election be held for the purpose of establishing a student representation fee of $1 per semester, and a student may, for religious, political, financial, or moral reasons, refuse to pay the student representation fee in writing at the time the student pays other fees.
 Regulations in the California Code of Regulations (CCR) require district governing boards to include information pertaining to the representation fee in the materials given to each student at registration, including its purpose, amount, and their right to refuse to pay the fee for religious, political, moral or financial reasons.

 The students of this largest system of education in the world are represented through a statewide students' union known as the Student Senate for California Community Colleges (SSCCC).
-The SSCCC has a General Assembly composed of Delegates.
-Meetings of the General Assembly are held twice in each academic year.
-The Delegates are selected by community college-associated student organizations.
-The SSCCC also has a Student Senate Board of Directors composed of 10 Regional Affairs Directors, 10 Legislative Affairs Directors, and five Board Officers.
-The SSCCC has 10 regional subdivisions and each subdivision or "Region" annually elects two Directors.
-Meetings of the Student Senate Board of Directors are held about 12 times during each academic year.
-The Student Senate Board of Directors may nominate students for appointment to seats on the Board of Governors and it may appoint two representatives to the Chancellor's Consultation Council.
+The SSCCC has a General Assembly composed of 116 Delegates selected by the associated students organization at each school.
+Meetings of the General Assembly are held once in the Spring in each academic year to vote on "resolutions" of what the organization shall advocate for in the upcoming school year and to elect the new president and 5 vice-presidents.
+The SSCCC has 10 regional subdivisions and each subdivision or "Region" annually elects two Directors to serve on the SSCCC Board of Directors composed of 10 Regional Affairs Directors, 10 Legislative Affairs Directors, and six Board Officers.
+Meetings of the Board of Directors are held about 12 times during each academic year.
+The Board of Directors may nominate students for appointment to seats on the Board of Governors and it may appoint two representatives to the Chancellor's Consultation Council.